 Gilbert Global Village Festival

-This festival, held in April, is a multicultural celebration for all ages.
+This festival, is a multicultural celebration for all ages.
 The event brings neighbors together in a friendly, educational way to learn more about each other.
 Community members, schools, non-profits, and service organizations are invited to participate.
 We are one of a handful of local religious organizations who have a presence there.
 We erect a tent to welcome people in to talk about our church and we offer fun crafts for kids.